aeternity/protocol/epoch/api/channels_api_usage.md

   | round | integer | current round |

 Each subsequent state has a `round` increased with 1 and a reference to the previous round.
-Values of the amounts are the new ones - result of applying the update on the referenced round's values and the update.
+The values of the amounts are the new ones: the result of applying the update on the referenced round's values.

-State field is a placeholder for future use.
+The `state` field is a placeholder for future use.

-Since both participants can trigger new updates to the state - they are peers.
+Since both participants are peers, they can both trigger new updates to the state - they are peers.
 Since one of them starts the update and the other acknowledges is below we are going to use `starter` and `acknowledger`.
-Both the initiator and the responder can take any of the roles.
+Both the initiator and the responder can take either of the roles.

 ### Update
-Update is a change to be applied on top of the latest state.
+The update is a change to be applied on top of the latest state.
 It has the following structure:

   | Name | Type | Description |